meng3540/jetsonNano-Kevin_Jacob_Teddy/README.md

 There are two ways to interact with the developer kit:

-1. With display, keyboard and mouse attached, which did not work for us or
+1. With display, keyboard and mouse attached, We will be using this method.
 2. In “headless mode” via a connection from another computer.
-We will be using this method.

-### 3.3.
-Initial Setup Headless Mode

-To complete setup when no display is attached to the developer kit, you’ll need to connect the developer kit to another computer and then communicate with it via a terminal application (e.g PuTTY, Serial, speed 115200, with the right COM port) to handle the USB serial communication on that other computer.

-Note: Headless initial configuration requires the developer kit to be powered by a DC power supply with a barrel jack connector since the Micro-USB port is required to access the initial configuration prompts.

 ## 4. Setup Steps